justvanrossum/fontgoggles/docs/index.md

 ![FontGoggles screenshot](images/screenshot_1_goggle.png)

+## Testimonials

+Stephen Nixon: _“Super nice!
+I really love how this lets me compare the same variable axes across multiple fonts.
+It’s super interesting to visually compare how different fonts handle wght, opsz, etc. I also love that I can put this in my mac dock and drag font files directly onto it, rather than booting up a browser to test things.
+And the light/dark modes are right on point.”_

+Thomas Thiemich: _“The most impressive feature of this tool so far is its speed — it’s quite impressive how fast it handles multiple fonts or variable fonts.”_

 ## How to use

 Drop some fonts (or folders with fonts) onto the application, or launch the application, and drop some fonts onto the window.

-An empty window looks like this:
+An new, empty window looks like this:

 ![FontGoggles screenshot](images/screenshot_2_empty.png)

-After opening some fonts it will look like this:
+After dropping some fonts it will look like this:

 ![FontGoggles screenshot](images/screenshot_3_filled.png)